 - In the U.S. healthcare system, primary care takes the lead in identifying and treating mental health disorders due to increased accessibility, lower stigma, and ease of treatment in the primary care setting.

-- Primary care providers (PCPs) struggle meeting this demand, as they are overburdened in the clinic, poorly equipped to deal with certain mental health disorders, and lack access to specialists for referral.
+- However, primary care providers (PCPs) often struggle to meet high demand for mental health services, as they are overburdened in the clinic, poorly equipped to deal with certain mental health disorders, and lack access to specialists for referral.

 - PCPs increasingly rely on eConsult services, which allow PCPs to seek out specialists with specific expertise via a shared EHR or web-based platform.